How We Manage Risk

 - It is also presented to the Audit Committee for final review and consideration to ensure that it is appropriate and reflects our business risks.

-- All identified high level risks are then further broken down into components and sub level risks to be considered at the divisional level;
+- All identified high level risks are then further broken down into components and sub level risks to be considered at the divisional levels and Group department level; and

 - Internal controls are implemented to mitigate, control and continuously monitor these risks.

-- Any new risks identified at divisional level are individually assessed and evaluated on their potential impact to the business and its likelihood of occurrence;
+- Any new risks identified at divisional level and Group department level are individually assessed and evaluated on their potential impact to the business and its likelihood of occurrence;

-- These risks are then communicated to the Risk Owners who will use this assessment to inform their formal view on these risks;
+- These risks are then communicated to the Risk Owners who will use this assessment to inform their formal view on these risks and all previously identified risks;

 - It is then the Risk Owners responsibility to ensure key preventive and detective controls are designed and implemented to address these risks and ensure their inclusion in our risk register; and